morsWasTaken/morsWasTaken/README.md

 # Hello World 👋
-### My name is Kostas and I am interested in Android Development.
+### My name is Kostas and I am interested in Kotlin/Java projects.
+My aim is to become a successful Android Developer.

 Skills: Java / Kotlin / JS / HTML / CSS